cschumach/PSY6422/README.md

 The intial set consisted of three different csv files; player data, results and, economy.
 This project utilized the player results, while used the results.csv win column for dummy coding refrence.
+### Important
+If you down load this respo and run the r script or markdown, you MUST go to rawdata folder in main and docs and unzip the players.csv, the file is too large to add to github if not compressed.

+The animated plot could not be added to either the PDF or the git.io due to LaTeX issues, the plot is located in the 'figs' folder, and is called 'anifig'

 ### Codebook
 **date** = date of tournament